TedHusted/awake/awake.md/awake.md

 Selene finds that the internal implant network is online.
 She briefs Oceanus and Idisi by text link.

  Selene: Command, here is my situation report.
 We gained entry to the colony.
 The iris is partially open.
 The camouflage hologram is down.
-The Omnibot we retrieved from the truck advises that if we apply suction to the ventilation ducts, it will break the seals, and buy us some time.
+We retrieved an Omnibot who wants to help us.
+It advises that if we apply suction to the ventilation ducts, it will break the seals, and buy us some time.

 Oceanus adds Phoebe to the group chat.